Constructing the Best

 - Nearly 100% of Chico’s construction management graduates are hired after completing the program; they work at many of the largest firms in the country.

-- The Associated General Contractors (ASC) student chapter won the 2012 Outstanding Student Chapter Contest for its community service in the tornado-stricken community of Joplin, Mo.
+- The Associated General Contractors (AGC) student chapter won the 2012 Outstanding Student Chapter Contest for its community service in the tornado-stricken community of Joplin, Mo.
 This was the fourth year Chico State has been one of the top three student chapters in the nation.

 - Chico State is home to one of five Concrete Industry Management (CIM) programs in the country.
 CIM students have rehabilitated portions of the National Historic Landmark of Alcatraz Island and helped create a 9/11 firefighters memorial.